illusi03/RN_Kedai/README.md

 ## About Application
-This application is called "PapaLapar" , the computing application of ordering food (Mobile based , on the restaurant)
+This application is called "PapaLapar" , the computing application of ordering food (Mobile based , on the restaurant).
+The lastest version of this application is release.
+THIS LINK FOR LASTEST VERSION (PAPALAPAR) <a href='https://github.com/illusi03/kedaiP/'>CLICK ME</a>
 <br>

 ### Demo App